 N/A. The Fund does not intend to commit to a minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy.

-Does the financial product invest in fossil gas and/or nuclear energy related activity that comply with the EU Taxonomy ? $^{1}$ yes ☐ in fossil gas ☐ In nuclear energy
+• Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?1 in fossil gas